cewright98/work-day-scheduler/README.md

 * Header that displays the current date
 * Time blocks for each hour of the work day (9-5) that are color-coded depending on if they are current, in the past, or in the future
 * Text boxes within each block that can be edited by the user
-* Buttons within each block that allow the user to save their schedule input
+* Buttons within each block that allow the user to save their schedule input to local storage

 ## Built With
 * HTML